 A marinade is the best way to ensure a juicy outcome, but it’s also a great place to begin building flavour.
 Add a dry rub of your choice, like a Cajun or BBQ mix to the chicken before letting it hang out in the marinade.
 Or, skip a step and add your spice mix right in the marinade.
 The more flavour you impart at this point, the more dynamic the final result will be.
 One of the chefs built their chicken around a seven-spice blend, which created an exceptional result.
 Now is the time when you want to go big with spices and seasonings– chicken can take it and much of those tastes will dissipate in the heat.

 This recipe is like a dill pickle chip in fried chicken form, infusing the marinade with dill pickle juice and a finishing salt with fresh dill.
 A three-layer process ensures a bold end result.
-Try the Fried Chicken with Dill Salt recipe and prepare to swoon.

-Transform Fried Chicken with the Help of the Spice Cabinet
+Transform Fried Chicken With the Help of the Spice Cabinet

 The chefs used the herb and spice pantry in the Top Chef Canada kitchen to help their fried chicken and sides stand out, and you can do the same.
 Open your spice cupboard and explore a range of add-ins to jazz up your fried chicken rub, marinade, flour and dip.
 Almost anything goes.